 Hagmann was also a finalist for the SCAC Woman of the Year award and was elected to the Google Cloud NCAA Division III Academic All-District 8 Team.

 Coach Trompeter and his assistant coaches guided the men’s and women’s teams to the SCAC Championships and were selected as SCAC Conference Staff of the Year for both squads.

 Trinity’s men captured their seventh consecutive SCAC Championship, and the Tiger women brought home their 15th championship trophy in a row.
 Hagmann was named Female Swimmer of the Year, and Charles Clark was tabbed as Male Swimmer of the Year.

-Coach Trompeter joined the Trinity staff after serving as a Graduate Assistant Coach for three years at the NCAA Division I University of the Incarnate Word, located in San Antonio.
-He helped guide the Cardinals to high finishes at the NCAA Division II Championships in 2013, right before UIW moved to Division I. UIW’s men finished third, and the women fourth at nationals.
-The Cardinals women also won three individual national titles, and the men captured one.
-Coach Trompeter earned a Master of Arts in administration, with a concentration in sport management, in 2014.
+Coach Trompeter joined the Trinity staff after serving as a graduate assistant for three years at the NCAA Division I University of the Incarnate Word, located in San Antonio.
+He earned a Master of Arts in administration in 2014 with a concentration in sport management.
+The Cardinals placed high in the NCAA Division II Championships in 2013 before moving to Division I. UIW’s men finished third at nationals, and the women’s team was fourth.
+The UIW women’s swimmers won three individual national titles, and the men captured one.

-He served as head coach of elite age group swimmers of the North East Independent School District’s Alamo Area Aquatics Association team from 2011 to 2012.
-Coach Trompeter was also the assistant for the high school level swimmers.
-He has coached numerous state champions at the age group and high school levels.
+The versatile Coach Trompeter served as head coach of elite age-group swimmers of San Antonio’s North East Independent School District’s Alamo Area Aquatic Association team from 2011-2012.
+He was also the assistant coach for high school-level swimmers.
+Coach trompeter has mentored numerous state champions at the age-group and high school levels of competition.

-A May 2010 graduate of Texas, Coach Trompeter earned a Bachelor of Science degree in corporate communication.
-The versatile Coach Trompeter also worked with Clear Channel Communication in Austin.
-He wrote proposals in the promotions department, and updated radio stations’ websites.
+Coach Trompeter earned a Bachelor of Science degree in corporate communications in 2010 from Texas.
+He also worked with Clear Channel Communications in Austin, writing proposals for the promotions department, and updating radio stations’ websites.